Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Baselines

 This study employs a comprehensive collection of benchmark forecasting datasets to rigorously evaluate model performance across diverse temporal domains and application scenarios.
 The selected datasets represent critical real-world forecasting challenges spanning energy management, meteorological prediction, and financial markets.

 \begin{itemize} \item \textbf{Electricity Transformer Temperature (ETT) Datasets:} The ETT collection comprises four distinct datasets (ETTh1, ETTh2, ETTm1, and ETTm2) that monitor temperature variations in electricity transformers alongside corresponding load measurements.
 These datasets facilitate the prediction of future temperature profiles and electrical loads based on historical patterns, which is essential for transformer maintenance and grid stability.
 The collection offers varied temporal granularities: ETTh1 and ETTh2 provide hourly measurements, while ETTm1 and ETTm2 capture data at 15-minute intervals, enabling comprehensive evaluation across different forecasting horizons and temporal resolutions. \item \textbf{Weather:} The weather dataset incorporates comprehensive meteorological measurements recorded at 10-minute intervals from a dedicated weather station.
 This dataset supports forecasting of various atmospheric phenomena, providing crucial information for agricultural planning, transportation safety, and general societal planning activities.
 The multivariate nature of weather data makes it particularly challenging for forecasting models, as it requires capturing complex interdependencies among atmospheric variables. \item \textbf{Electricity (ECL):} This dataset encompasses hourly electricity consumption records from 321 individual clients, providing comprehensive insights into consumption patterns and enabling accurate demand forecasting.
-The dataset is particularly valuable for optimizing power generation scheduling and distribution network management, representing a critical application domain for time series forecasting in energy systems. \item \textbf{Exchange Rate:} This dataset contains daily exchange rates of the US dollar against eight different currencies, spanning from 1990 to 2016.
-It represents financial time series forecasting challenges with inherent volatility and complex market dynamics. \end{itemize}
+The dataset is particularly valuable for optimizing power generation scheduling and distribution network management, representing a critical application domain for time series forecasting in energy systems. \end{itemize}

 Table \ref{tab:dataset-summary} presents the detailed characteristics of all datasets employed in this study.
 The collection spans multiple temporal frequencies (10-minute, 15-minute, hourly, and daily intervals) and varies significantly in dimensionality, from 7-dimensional ETT datasets to the 321-dimensional ECL dataset.
 Dataset sizes are reported in the format (Training, Validation, Test) to clearly delineate the data partitioning strategy employed across all experiments.